-, where a character realizes this is the last chance they'll ever get to say, "I love you."
+Death.
+This is (usually) the final time this character will ever get to do anything.
+This gives us such tropes as Dying Declaration of Love, where a character realizes this is the last chance they'll ever get to say, "I love you."

 - In Serenity Simon, while lying on the ground shot, and thinking he is dying, apologizes to River for not protecting her enough.
 Hopefully the patron saint of big brothers (whoever it is) puts in a good word for him.
 Good thing he gets better.

 - In The Lion King II: Simba's Pride, Nuka dies trying to make his mother proud by killing Simba.
-His last words as his mother frantically tries to save him (showing for the first and only time in the movie that she really does care for him) he whispers "Sorry...
+As his mother frantically tries to save him (showing for the first and only time in the movie that she really does care for him), he whispers his last words.
+"Sorry...
 I tried."

 - In Smallville, Fracture, unusually, Chloe Sullivan acts apologetic for dying after she comes back to life with Resurrective Immortality.

 - Season four of Dexter gives us a non-verbal variant: Agent Frank Lundy, after having rekindled his romance with Deb Morgan, is shot dead a few episodes in.
 Deb watches him take his last breath.
 Although he says nothing, she describes the look on his face as he's dying as "apologetic."